 Follow our six simple steps and learn how to create a wedding website.

 Step one in your “how to create a wedding website” quest is to find a custom design that works with your wedding’s theme and style.
 Are you modern or classic?
-Romantic and vintage, or fun and funky?
-WeddingWire allows you to filter through over 400 free wedding website templates by colors, style or invitation designer (yup, you can even match your website to your wedding invite!) to help you find the one that best speaks to you.
+Romantic and vintage, or fun and funky.
+WeddingWire will help you find the wedding website template that best speaks to your color scheme and style.
 And if you’re looking to create a website that’s totally “you,” you can feature one of your engagement photos or a favorite snapshot as your website backdrop!

 To keep things consistent, it’s a good idea to match your wedding website to your color scheme.
 After you’ve selected a wedding website design, you can customize the colors to fit your palette.
 You can even change the fonts and website layout to make your site even more personalized.